 The Alien was still unfinished and he couldn't leave it like that. he continued like mad to finish the work but they didn't to give him any more money for further work.

-During the time he constructed this thing, by phone he even invited Alec Gillis and Tom Woodruff to come to Switzerland to come to see the thing.
+During the time he constructed this thing, by phone Giger even invited Alec Gillis and Tom Woodruff to come to Switzerland to come to see the thing.
 This appeared to be a point of confusion for them because they didn't know that he was still involved.
 From Gillis and Woodruff's memory, the additional part of the conversation appeared to be that Giger had sculpted this creature that he had designed in his basement at his house.

 Woodruff and Gillis understood that Giger was saying to them words to the effect of " Can you come to Switzerland to see this sculpture I made?
 I did this sculpture of an Alien.
 It’s in my basement, and too big to take out.
 I don’t have the money to mold it.
 If at least you could pay for the modelling, then you could have the big Alien, the four legged creature, how about that?"

 Despite the many millions of dollars being pushed around to make the money, mysteriously they were not prepared to hand out something near two extra thousand dollars that Giger wanted to finish it.

 Although the fact that Giger wanted to send this thing he created to them, the idea formed in Gillis and Woodruff's minds that Giger couldn't get it out of his basement.
 They might have even been forgiven for such thoughts firing off in strange directions having just been informed that Giger had this thing in his basement, since they thought he wasn't actually involved in the production anymore.